 This includes being buried in a hemp shroud, or a simple biodegradable wicker casket.
 With this movement, a number of cemeteries throughout the U.S. are now accept green burials, or natural burials.
 There are even some “green” cemeteries dedicated to only offering these types of burials, and not allowing any embalmed bodies or vaults in the cemetery.

-There are also new green urn options available, including The Living Urn, which gives you the ability to be planted in their proprietary bio urn and grow into a tree.
+There are also new green urn options available, including The Living Urn biotree urn, which gives you the ability to be planted in their proprietary bio urn and grow into a tree.
 This is a great green burial option as trees clean the air and help the environment.
-It comes with a tree seedling of choice and has excellent reviews online.
+It comes with a young tree of choice and has excellent reviews online.

 Another option includes having your cremated remains included in an artificial reef.
 While not as affordable as The Living Urn, still a unique green burial option to consider.